KobeLemon/learn-python-kl/notes/datatypes-variables.md

 - Typeless is powerful because you don't have to worry about manually declaring the type or manually changing the type.

 - Typeless also has a drawback because it is not type-protected which means a variable can be overwritten by any value type, even if it is not intended to ever be a different type.
 This can cause bugs that are only caught in runtime.

+- If you want to specify the data type of a variable, this can be done with `casting`.
+Casting does not cause the variable to stay that type though, you can still overwrite the variable to a different type with a normal variable assignment.

+- You can get the type of a variable with the `type()` function.

 ```python
 # ----------- Datatype Code Block ----------- #